open-nest-africa/website/Roadmap.md

    - Schedule a live “Getting Started with Open Source” webinar.
    - Open Q&A for participants.
    - **Status**: To Do
+   - Collaborate with schools to bring open source to students
    - **Link to Issue**: [#5](https://github.com/OpenNest-Africa/repo/issues/5)

 ---